Article written by CEMP's team

 Thus, laboratories are in charge of quantitative and qualitative clinical analysis across all these fields.
 As such, staff, installations and equipment must all be accordingly ready for these operations.

-Of course, there also are specialized clinical laboratories, which focus on one or more specific areas.
-These address analysis that are complex in a medium to high range, within the disciplines we’ve seen above or others.
+Of course, there are also specialized clinical laboratories, which focus on one or more specific areas.
+These address analyses that are complex in a medium to high range, within the disciplines we’ve seen above or others.
 As an example, allergies, pathological anatomy, cytogenetics, etc.

-In any case, in order to fully understand how to work in a laboratory, we must also analyze what type of professional profiles work in these centers in a coordinated manner.
+In any case, in order to fully understand how to work in a laboratory, we must also analyze what type of professional profiles work in these centers.

-As you probably know, teams working at clinical laboratories are multidisciplinar.
+As you probably know, teams working at clinical laboratories are multidisciplinary.
 That is, they’re made of professionals who belong to diverse disciplines.

 This is because, in order to diagnose a disorder, it’s frequently necessary to involve physicians, biologists, and laboratory technicians, among other professional profiles.

-As such, each of these professionals is able to bringing their field’s specialized perspective, while all of them work united to achieve a common scientific goal.
+As such, each of these professionals is able to bringing their field’s specialized perspective, while all of them work collaboratively to achieve a common scientific goal.

 The most common profiles include: